-'Dual Role Employee' means an employee who is a Historic Ghost Tour Guide and also undertakes duties in another role.
+'Dual Role Employee' means an employee who is a Ghost Tour Guide and also undertakes duties in another role.

-'Employee' means a person employed under the provisions of the State Service Act 2000.
+'Employee' means a person who is employed pursuant to the provisions of sections 37(3) and 37(3)(b) of the State Service Act 2000.